 - There cannot be more than 15 TENs on the same premises in a calendar year.

 - The 15 TENs can not exceed 21 days in duration.

 A Temporary Event Notice must be given in writing to the Licensing Department, the Environmental Health Department and the Police.
 If submitting online, the notice will be circulated by the Licensing Department.
 There are two types of Temporary Event Notices:

-‘Standard’ The person giving the TEN must normally serve the notice within a minimum of 10 CLEAR working days, this being ten working days exclusive of the day on which the event is to start, and exclusive of the day on which the notice is given.
+- Standard - The person giving the TEN must normally serve the notice within a minimum of 10 working days, this being ten working days exclusive of the day on which the event is to start, and exclusive of the day on which the notice is given.

 The number of Temporary Event Notices that can be submitted by a personal licence holder is limited to 50 (of which 10 can be ‘late’ notices).
 For any other person, the number is limited to 5 (of which 2 can be ‘late’ notices).
 Any received after that period will not be valid and any licensable activities carried on will not be authorised.

-To assist applicants and to provide general advice, including the procedure for submitting notices, a Guidance Booklet has been produced which can be downloaded by clicking here (PDF, 2.17MB, 18 pages).
+To assist applicants and provide general advice, including the procedure for submitting notices, a Licencing Act Guidance Booklet has been produced.

 A fee of £21.00 must be paid at the time an application is made.
 Payment of the fee is built into the TENS form and is part of the online application process.

 The council maintains public registers for all licences which have been granted.
-A summary of the public register licences, consents, permits and registrations can be viewed on the council's website by clicking here .
+A summary of the licences, consents, permits and registrations can be viewed on the public register.

-If you require further clarification please do not hesitate to contact the Licensing Department by clicking this link to use the send a message to service form.
+If you require further clarification please do not hesitate to contact the Licensing Department.
+Details can be found on the contact tab above.